 • spending time with a shepherd as he milks goats and makes fresh cheese.

-• eating a traditional Minoan Feast cooked in traditional Minoan pots with Potter, Anthropologist and Archaeologist Jerolyn Morrison.
+• cooking and eating a traditional Minoan Feast cooked in traditional Minoan pots with Potter, Anthropologist and Archaeologist Jerolyn Morrison.

 • a day tour into the mountains to learn about the local and Minoan history.

-• catching a local fishing boat for a walking tour of the Island of Spinalonga.
+• catching a local fishing boat for a walking tour of Spinalonga Island – the last leper colony in Europe.

 For the next week, we explore beautiful Chania with all her little alleyways and lanes and the mountains of western Crete.

 • a day trip to two of Crete’s most famous wineries for a wine tasting and lunch.

 • a trip to a modern olive oil factory and the oldest olive tree in the world.